 There are no tax benefits from owning real estate in the Dominican Republic.
-Corporations may be compensated on the property's depreciation in accordance with the Dominican Tax Code and exemptions may apply depending on the type of real estate, the activities developed in the property and its location, among others.
+Corporations may be compensated on the property's depreciation in accordance with the Dominican Tax Code and exemptions may apply depending on the type of real estate, the activities developed at the property and its location, among other things.